awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 }
 ```

 Tokens play an important role in reducing redundant code by making MOF files generic and reusable\.
 If you can avoid server\-specific MOF file, then there’s no need for a MOF building service\.
-A MOF building service increases costs, slows provisioning time, and increases the risk of configuration drift between grouped instances due to differing module versions being installed on the build server when their MOFs were compiled\.
+A MOF building service increases costs, slows provisioning time, and increases the risk of configuration drift between grouped nodes due to differing module versions being installed on the build server when their MOFs were compiled\.

 ## Prerequisites<a name="systems-manager-state-manager-using-mof-file-prereqs"></a>

-Before you create an association that runs MOF files, verify that your managed instances have the following prerequisites installed:
+Before you create an association that runs MOF files, verify that your managed nodes have the following prerequisites installed:
 + Windows PowerShell version 5\.0 or later\.
 For more information, see [Windows PowerShell System Requirements](https://docs.microsoft.com/en-us/powershell/scripting/install/windows-powershell-system-requirements?view=powershell-6) on Microsoft\.com\.
 + [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/) version 3\.3\.261\.0 or later\.
 + SSM Agent version 2\.2 or later\.